 It is with honor and gratitude that I serve the members and look forward to growing Local 991 to the level of potential that I vision.

-Local 991 has been affected by the recent depressed economy with plant closings at New Era Cap and Dairy Fresh in Mobile.
-That has not deterred the Local Union staff from the continued goal of organizing the unorganized.
+Although the current labor environment is not favorable to Unions, the Local Union staff has not been deterred from the continued goal of organizing the unorganized.
 We continue to respond from inquiries about unionism and providing a voice in the workplace.
 It is my belief that the future looks bright for this Local Union.

 Please feel free to contact the Local Union with questions or concerns that you may have.
 Remember, there are General Membership Meetings on the third Saturday of each month.
+We also have the yearly Labor Day Parade that we participate in and the annual Christmas Party typically held on the second Saturday in December.
 This is YOUR Local Union.
 Start coming to the meetings and let's pack the Union Hall.
-I hope to see you there.
+I hope to see you at the monthly meetings and the Local Union functions for the members.